navin-hariharan/smile_please/README.md

 ## Usage:

-Run these commands to run Master-Bomber
+Run these commands to run SMILE PLEASE

 ### > For Windows:
 ```